atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 T ■
 Mr. Selby, lifting up his hands and I eyes, replied, with an air of contempt,, I
-I “Weil, Madam; if you. a, re too fine a
+I Weil, Madam; if you. a, re too fine a
-“Lady to visit your own child in his assliftion, I shall go to him vv^ithout I
-“you — but first kt me See my poor
+Lady to visit your own child in his assliftion, I shall go to him vv^ithout I you — but first kt me See my poor
 Fanny. — Go, Polly, " added he to
-Maria, “and prepare your Sister for my •. •. “com
+Maria, and prepare your Sister for my •. •. com
 V
 /
 %